Frequently Asked Questions

 - Application and/or a deposit or administrative fees

 - A meeting with the Academic Exchange and Study Abroad coordinator BEFORE sending the application

-Planning and orientation support is provided by UAS staff prior to departure and by host campus support staff upon arrival.
+Pre-departure planning and orientation support is provided by UAS staff and by host campus staff.

-No. Students that participate in any of these programs who are already a resident and are eligible for the Permanent Fund Dividend will still receive a dividend check as long as they are registered at UAS as a full-time student.
+No. Students who participate in any of these programs and are already a resident, eligible for the Permanent Fund Dividend will still receive a dividend check as long as they are registered at UAS as a full-time student.
 Students are responsible for submitting a Verification of Enrollment Form to the Registrar's office in a timely manner.
 In turn, the Registrar will verify enrollment at UAS and send the form to the Permanent Fund Dividend office.